CoderYLiu/ThemeChangeDemo/README.md

 ## License

-WeChat is released under the MIT license.
+ThemeChangeDemo is released under the MIT license.
 See LICENSE for details.